Françoise Gilot: Awards and honors

 Gilot was appointed a Chevalier de la Légion d'honneur in 1990.
 In 2010, she was named an Officer of the Légion d'honneur, the French government's highest honour for the arts.

+In 2024, the Musée Picasso in Paris reinstalled its permanent collection to include a dedicated gallery highlighting Françoise Gilot's work and career, recognizing her as an artist in her own right rather than solely Picasso's former partner.

+In 2025, a public square in the 18th arrondissement of Paris was named Rue Françoise Gilot in her memory.

 In popular culture

 Gilot was played by Natascha McElhone in the 1996 film Surviving Picasso, and by Clémence Poésy in the 2018 season of Genius, which focuses on the life and art of Pablo Picasso.